 Our project boards now mirror our recently modified internal Agile Cogworks project cycle process and help us to work smarter on our client projects.

 Our internal boards, however, are arranged more freely.
-These still follow a standard naming convention so they can be easily spotted, but we don’t necessarily need to adopt a blanket process as they tend to vary in structure and size.
-That said, creators of internal boards often include “rules of the board” which are instructions on how to best populate and move cards.
+These still follow a standard naming convention, so they can be easily spotted, but we don’t necessarily need to adopt a blanket process as they tend to vary in structure and size.
+That said, creators of internal boards often include “rules of the board” which are instructions on how to populate best and move cards.

 Could you identify areas for improvement within your Trello too?